InRobots/MarsScapes/README.md

 we adopt [PixelAnnotationTool](https://github.com/abreheret/PixelAnnotationTool), a manual annotation tool that uses watershed algorithm in OpenCV, which reduces part of our workload by automatically separating two adjacent terrains with high contrast.
 To store the annotation data in a desirable JSON format, we rewrite the [create_poly_json.py](https://github.com/InRobots/MarsScapes/blob/main/create_poly_json.py) file of the software.

 ## Dataset structure
-The data file structure of MarsScapes and the JSON format of a sample are shown in the following figure.
+The data file structure of MarsScapes and the JSON format of a sample are shown in the following figures.

 <div align=center>
 <img src="https://github.com/InRobots/MarsScapes/blob/main/IMG/structure.png" width="500px">